asit4ph/CodSoft/README.md

-#Codsoft
+#CodSoft

-This project serves as a comprehensive repository to manage, track, and complete tasks assigned by CodeSoft.
+This project serves as a comprehensive repository to manage, track, and complete tasks assigned by CodSoft.